A specially chartered plane departed from Johannesburg on Sunday and landed at Dulles Airport outside Washington on Monday.

 South Africa adopted apartheid as a political system in 1948, when the Nationalist Party came to power.
 Under the very brutal system, non-white inhabitants were subjected to extensive and systematic racism.

-The population was divided into whites, blacks, Asians, and colored (of mixed origin).
+The population was divided into whites, blacks, Asians, and colored (of mixed descent).
 Many blacks were placed in reserves, so-called "homelands".

 The UN General Assembly condemned South Africa on several occasions and emphasized that apartheid was a crime against humanity.

 In practice, apartheid was more or less abolished in 1990.
-The resistance movement ANC's leader Nelson Mandela was released then after 27 years in prison.
+The resistance movement ANC's leader Nelson Mandela was released from prison then.
 After the country's first democratic election in 1994, Mandela became South Africa's leader.

 Source: Landguiden/UI